-Are you a mom, dad or a guardian in search of a safe, fun, less messy but crafty way to keep your kids engaged?
+Are you in search of a safe, fun, less messy but crafty way to keep your kids engaged?

 Well, why not add some slime in the mix and see it transform the entire play experience for you and your kids?

 Truth be told, kids do love playing with slime.
-Even better, they will find it more entertaining if given the chance to make this magical play tool all by themselves.
+Even better, they will find it super entertaining if given the chance to make this magical play tool all by themselves.

 The whole process isn’t rocket science, it’s easy and simple!
 And even though several glue stick recipes do exist, we are going to get artistic with the simplest one using readily available household items.